 Such attempts at definition and clarification of a key concept in modern Indian history may have their advantages and application in particular gatherings or contexts since they have the progressive effect of countering bigotry, intolerance, and fundamentalism in social life and communalism as a phenomenon.
 But intellectually and politically, they won't do as an interpretation of secularism and what it demands.

-To put it in a different way, sarva dharma samabhava or sadbhava is a necessary but insufficient condition for the flourishing of secularism in India.
+To put it differently, sarva dharma samabhava or sadbhava is a necessary but insufficient condition for the flourishing of secularism in India.
 Let me suggest why.

 Secularism as a concept that must be put to work all the time consists of two robust principles.
 The first is that people belonging to all faiths and social sections and to both sexes are absolutely equal before the Constitution, the law, and the state.
 There shall be no discrimination against anyone on grounds of religion, caste, race, ethnicity, language, and gender.
 This is what the Constitution of India mandates through several provisions.
 The constitutional guarantee of the special rights of religious and linguistic minorities is an extension of this equality-and-fairness principle.
 The abolition of untouchability and the exceptions to the non-discrimination rule made to safeguard compensatory discrimination in favour of the Scheduled Castes, the Scheduled Tribes, and also the socially and educationally backward classes are meant as devices to secure the integration of historically disadvantaged groups of people and their access to fair equality of opportunity.